Open-Systems-Pharmacology/OSPSuite-R/README.md

 ## Under Linux
 The **ospsuite** package has been tested under Linux distributions CentOS 7 and Ubuntu 18.
 Some functionality, such as creating individuals, is not availble under Linux.
 Installation under Linux requires several prerequisites, the detailed instructions can be found in the [Wiki](https://github.com/Open-Systems-Pharmacology/OSPSuite-R/wiki/Setup-ospsuite-R-on-Ubuntu).
+For other Linux distributions Docker containers can be used (Dockerfiles based on CentOS 7 and Ubuntu 18 are available under https://github.com/Open-Systems-Pharmacology/OSPSuite-R/releases )

 ## Build from source
 You can clone the GIT repository and build the package from source.